SysKitTeam/docs-trace/installation-and-configuration/configure-syskit-trace.md

 ### Service Settings

-Provide local service account that will be used for running the automatic actions performed by SysKit Trace such as the scheduled data collection.
+Provide local service account that will be used for running the automatic actions performed by SysKit Trace such as scheduled data collection.

 Supported service account formats: